Youth Leadership Team 2020-2021

 Sahar hopes to organize a cultural event that will showcase American History through music.
 There are seven music groups in her school that could potentially participate: chamber choir, chorus, a cappella, competitive a cappella, symphony band, orchestra, and Community School band.
 Each group would perform songs that are related to American History, with an emphasis on the Civil War, War of 1812, and the Revolutionary War.
 Prior to individual performances, a summary of the song, its meaning, and its historical context will be set out for the audience.
 Each song will be dedicated to a fallen soldier that lost his life on American soil during these wars.
 I will prepare a concert program that tells the stories of these soldiers.

 “Upwards of 600,000 brave American soldiers lost their lives in the Revolutionary War, War of 1812, and the Civil War.
 These wars shaped the U.S. into the land of liberty.
 Our soldiers died for American values.
 For freedom from tyranny.
 For an end to slavery.
 For a powerful position on the world stage.
 Our nation owes its ideological successes and democratic strength to our fallen soldiers, yet little is done in their commemoration.
 By preserving American battlefields, we first and foremost offer our fallen soldiers a memorial befitting their sacrifice.”

-Tiffany Yeung, West Lafayette, Indiana
+Charlotte Yeung, West Lafayette, Indiana

-Tiffany, who is currently attending West Lafayette Jr./Sr. High School, plans to write, illustrate, and publish a children's book on battlefield preservation.
+Charlotte, who is currently attending West Lafayette Jr./Sr. High School, plans to write, illustrate, and publish a children's book on battlefield preservation.
 The project is meant to foster an interest in battlefield preservation for the younger generation.

 “I value the American Battlefield Trust Mission because battlefields are physical reminders of history.
 They are the remnants of conflicts long finished and of people forgotten.
 Walking through a battlefield connects people in a way that reading a textbook or Wikipedia page cannot.”